dynamicsamic/DevNotes/DevNotes/Pandas.md

 	 .assign(new_col=[1,2,3,4])
 	 .rename({"new_col": "Новая колонка"}, axis="columns")
 )

+# Conditional assignment also possible.
+# Here we use numpy's `.where` method.
+This method receives a condition in a form of sequence of values (usually a 1 or more dimentional vectors), a value or sequence of values for rows satisfying condition and a value or a sequence of values for those not satisfying the condition.
+# `.where` also produces a sequence (vector), thats why pandas dataframes and series coopearte with it greatly.
+# The main constraint when using the `.where` method - all arguments must of the same dimention.
+It means that when you work with two columns, you need to provide a list or tuple of two values.
+# In this example we add new column named `another_col` to dataframe and assign it values depending on the the `new_col` values.
+import numpy as np
+df.assign(
+	another_col=lambda frame: np.where(
+		frame["new_col"] == "hello world", # a condition
+		"greeting",                     # value when condition true
+		"something else"                # value when condition false )
+)

+# We can use dataframe columns in for all parameters in `.where` method.
+df.assign(
+	bonus=lambda frame: np.where(
+		frame["evaluation_mark"] > 6,
+		frame["salary"] * 0.2,
+		frame["salary"] * 0.01
+	)
+)

+# Conditional assignment with np `.where` and `.mask` methods are a less rich.
+df.assign(
+	bonus=lambda frame: frame["salary"].where(
+		frame["evaluation_mark"] > 6, # condition to evaluate
+		frame["salary"] * 0.2,        # update values if condition is false
+	)
+)

+df.assign(
+	bonus=lambda frame: frame["salary"].mask(
+		frame["evaluation_mark"] > 6, # condition to evaluate
+		frame["salary"] * 0.2,        # update values if condition is true
+	)
+)

+# A more advanced functionality for conditional assignment is provided by the `np.select` function.
+# np.select receives a sequence of conditions, a sequence of values for each condition to be used when the condition is true, and a default value to be used when none of condtitions is true.
+# We add a rank column depending on the score column.
+If the score does not match any of the conditions, it means it is higher than 90, then we assign 'grand master' to it
+df.assign(
+	rank=lambda frame: np.select(
+		[frame["score"] < 20, frame["score"] < 50, frame["score"] < 90],
+		["beginner", "medium", "pro"],
+		"grand master"
+	)
+)

 # It is also possible to replace columns with loc and iloc dataframe methods.
 # Additionally the loc method will create a new column, if it does not exist.